This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 When you are deciding on a paint, you should also keep in mind the nozzle size.
 Paint with large pigment particles is not suitable for a very fine nozzle.
 The nozzle can quickly become clogged when you use it.
 It is therefore worth buying a relatively large range of paints, as well as using high-quality paints.
-If an artist goes to great lengths to create a work of art, only to find that the colours lose their brilliance after a while, it is extremely annoying.
+If an artist goes to great lengths to create a work of art, only to find that the colors lose their brilliance after a while, it is extremely annoying.

 Other Useful Airbrush Tools